brycewray/hugo-site/content/posts/2019/09/now-im-sixty-four.md

 "Kid, I'm your grandpa," I will explain.
 "Will be, forevermore."
-And on this birthday, yes, sir, I do say:
+And on this birthday,
+Yes, sir, I do say:
 Now I'm sixty-four.